 The cloud life cycle infrastructure group at BNL is responsible for the development and production of cloud-related datasets.
 A major focus of these production activities is the retrieval of geophysical properties from millimeter cloud radar observations and routine atmospheric soundings.
 BNL also provides mentorships for ARM instruments and datastreams.

-The Mobile Aerosol Observing System (MAOS) is a platform and instrument suite for Intensive Operation Periods (IOPs) to conduct in-situ measurements of aerosols and their precursors.
-MAOS is part of the ACRF.
-Physically MAOS is contained in two 20’ SeaTainers custom adapted to provide a sheltered laboratory environment for operators and instruments even under harsh conditions.
-The two structures are designated MAOS-A and MAOS-C for Aerosol and Chemistry respectively.
-Although independent, with separate data systems, inlets and power distribution, the two structures are normally a single operating unit.
+The Mobile Aerosol Observing System (MAOS) is a platform and instrument suite for conducting in-situ measurements of aerosols and their precursors.
+MAOS is contained in two 20’ SeaTainers customized to provide a sheltered laboratory environment for operators and instruments operating under harsh conditions.